-Please note: Students completing course requirements, practicum activities, or internship activities in a school setting or non-school setting must officially register for a minimum of 1 hour of practicum or internship supervision credit under a university faculty member.
+Please note: Students completing course requirements, practicum activities, or internship activities in a school setting or non-school setting must officially register for a minimum of 1 hour of practicum or internship supervision credit each semester or term under a university faculty member until they graduate.
+Please keep in mind that the minimum registration requirement for each year is 6 credits to avoid being discontinued.